How much is a round trip haulout?

 Do you have WiFi access?

-Seaview West provides free WiFi via the “seaview-wireless” network.
+Seaview North and West provides free WiFi via the “seaview-wireless” network.
 Ask the front desk for a password to start surfing the web.
-Seaview North and Seaview Fairhaven do not currently have WiFi access.
+Seaview Fairhaven does not currently have WiFi access.

 Do you offer long term storage?